Mega-Disaster Tracking

 The History Channel

 "The Crumbling of America."
-This 2009 documentary reports on the status of the power grid, levees and other infrastructure.
-(Note: CNBC is now airing a similiar program, “Race to Rebuild: America’s Infrastructure”, which premiered in Nov.
-2011.)
-Also, "Magnetic Storm", part of the series The Universe, provides the best explanation to date of how solar storms can knock out satellites and disable power grids worldwide.
+This 2009 documentary still airs on the network, reporting on the status of the power grid, levees, underground pipes and other infrastructure.
+(Note: CNBC presented a similar program, “Race to Rebuild: America’s Infrastructure”, in 2011.)
+"Magnetic Storm", is part of the series The Universe, and provides the best explanation to date of how solar storms can knock out satellites and disable power grids worldwide.
 "Day After Disaster", is premised on a hypothetical nuclear bomb exploding in Washington D.C.
 Another program, "After Armageddon," dramatizes the scenario of a lethal flu virus spreading quickly across the United States.
 The 2008 documentary "Extinction 2012", from the series Nostradamus Effect, explains the Mayan calendar and apocalyptic prophecies from other cultures.
 (In fact, the whole first season of this series is worth a peak.)
+To better understand geologic forces and paleoclimatology, check out the series How the Earth Was Made, especially the episode "Yellowstone".

 The Weather Channel